marten-seemann/base-drafts/draft-ietf-quic-transport.md

 QUIC uses token-based address validation.
 Any time the server wishes to validate a client address, it provides the client with a token.
-As long as the token cannot be easily guessed (see {{token-integrity}}), if the client is able to return that token, it proves to the server that it received the token.
+As long as the token's authenticity can be checked (see {{token-integrity}}), if the client is able to return that token, it proves to the server that it received the token.

-If QUIC decides to request address validation, it encodes the token in a Retry packet.
+If QUIC decides to request address validation for the current handshake, it encodes the token in a Retry packet.
 The contents of this token are consumed by the server that generates the token, so there is no need for a single well-defined format.
 A token could include information about the claimed client address (IP and port), a timestamp, and any other supplementary information the server will need to validate the token in the future.
-Servers SHOULD construct tokens in such a way that they cannot be forged, for instance by encrypting them using an AEAD algorithm and a key known to the server.

 The Retry packet is sent to the client and then a legitimate client will respond with a token in the Initial packet's header when it attempts to continue